lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 function lsp20VerifyCall(address caller, uint256 value, bytes memory receivedCalldata) external returns (bytes4 magicValue);
 ```

-This function is part of the [LSP20-ReverseVerification] specification, with additional requirements as follows:
+This function is part of the [LSP20-CallVerification] specification, with additional requirements as follows:

 - MUST be called only by the linked [target](#target).

 - MUST verify the permission of the **`caller`** based on the **`receivedCalldata`** as defined in the [permission](#permissions) section.

+- MUST emit the [VerifiedCall](#verifiedcall) event after verifying permissions.

-- MUST set the reentrancy guard to true and check for reentrancy permission if the call was reentrant.
+- MUST set the reentrancy guard to true if the first 4 bytes of `receivedCalldata` are any function other than `setData(..)` and check for reentrancy permission if the call was reentrant.

 - MUST return the magic value with the `0x01` bytes that indicates that `lsp20VerifyCallResult(..)` MUST be invoked.